zedttxj/Image-Processing-Tool-with-Matlab/optional/Poisson-Image.md

 - Store the result as the decorated image
 - Optional: To recover the actual multinomial probability: `P(x, y, t) = exp(<ln P>)`.
 This gives the true probability.
 In practice, it’s usually extremely tiny —  so the **log-space version** is what you visualize.

----

 **Below:**
-These example outputs show why the log version is useful and how the PMF behaves:
+These example outputs show how the original version behaves:

 - **Decorated (Raw Multinomial PMF)**
   ![Multinomial PMF](https://github.com/zedttxj/Image-Processing-Tool-with-Matlab/blob/main/optional/multinomial.png)